homrajkarki555-collab/Coffee-Shop-Performance-Analysis-using-Excel-Power-Query-editor-and-data-cleaning./README.md

 Developed an excel dashboard, that shows the performance of a coffee shop.
 This dashboard highlights the highest selling product and sales based on days, hours, weeks and months.

 ## Data Source
 This data is taken from an online website call <a href="https://mavenanalytics.io/data-playground?page=3&pageSize=5"> mavenanalytics.io </a>.
-You can tab on this link to get the access of the website.
+You can tab on <a href= "https://mavenanalytics.io/data-playground/coffee-shop-sales?page=3&pageSize=5"> Download link </a>to Download the raw data from the source.

 ## Data Set
 This point gives you the raw excel dataset.
 You can click the link to download/view the dataset.